Mikala-Troupe/IAM-Portfolio/Week-02-RBAC-and-Conditional-Access/README.md

 **What it does:** Blocks outdated email clients and protocols that don't support modern security.

 **The problem:**
 Old email apps (like Outlook 2010, iPhone Mail before iOS 15) can't do MFA.
-They use "basic authentication" - just username and password.
+They use "basic authentication", just username and password.
 Hackers love these because there's no second factor protection.

 **My solution:**
 Block anyone using these old methods.
 They have to switch to modern apps (Outlook 2019+, native mobile apps, web browser).